jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

         def test_catching_name_error_in_tests(self):
             does_not_exist

-  the terminal_ is your friend and shows NameError_
+  the terminal_ is your friend, and shows NameError_

   .. code-block:: shell